michael8bsd/laravel-bootstrap-components/README.md

 You need following in the PHP version to execute it:

 1) Composer
-Visit https://getcomposer.org/download/ and download the Composer-Setup.exe file.
-This is for windows
+Visit https://getcomposer.org/download/ and download the Composer Setup file

 2) aws-sdk-php
 To install it, run the following command in terminal